Optimal scaling for the transient phase of the random walk Metropolis algorithm: The mean-field limit: The main convergence result

-\end{proposition} In the following, we will also need the infinitesimal generator associated to~\eqref{edsnonlin}.
-For a probability measure $\mu$ on $\R$, $\langle \mu,V''\rangle$ is well defined by boundedness of $V''$, and $\langle \mu,(V')^2\rangle$ is also well defined in $[0,+\infty]$.
-Here and in the following, the bracket notation refers to the duality bracket for probability measures on $\R$: for $\mu$ a probability measure and $\phi$ a bounded or positive measurable function, The infinitesimal generator associated to~\eqref{edsnonlin} is $L_\mu$ defined by:
+In the following, we will also need the infinitesimal generator associated to~(\ref{edsnonlin}).
+For a probability measure $\mu$ on $\R$, $\langle\mu,V''\rangle$ is well defined by boundedness of $V''$, and $\langle\mu,(V')^2\rangle$ is also well defined in $[0,+\infty]$.
+Here and in the following, the bracket notation refers to the duality bracket for probability measures on $\R$: for~$\mu$ a probability measure and $\phi$ a bounded or positive measurable function,